ansys/pyaedt/doc/source/Resources/Installation.rst

 Requirements
 ~~~~~~~~~~~~
-In addition to the runtime dependencies listed in the installation information, PyAEDT requires ANSYS EM
+In addition to the runtime dependencies listed in the installation information, PyAEDT requires ANSYS Electronics Desktop
 Suite 2021 R1 or later.

 .. todo::